-Disability earnings means the earnings which you receive while you are disabled and working, plus the earnings you could receive if you were working to the greatest extent possible.
-This would be the greatest extent of work, based on your restrictions and limitations, that you are able to do in your regular occupation, that is reasonably available.
+Disability earnings means the earnings which you receive while you are disabled and working, plus the earnings you could receive if you were working to your greatest extent possible.
+This would be, based on your restrictions and limitations, the greatest extent of work you are able to do in your regular occupation, that is reasonably available.

 Salary continuance paid to supplement your disability earnings will not be considered payment for work performed.